Miao Wei

-Miao Wei (苗圩 (Miáo Wéi); born May 1955) is a politician and business executive of the People's Republic of China.
+Miao Wei (苗圩 (Miáo Wéi); born May 1955) is a Chinese manufacturing executive and politician.
 He was the Minister of Industry and Information Technology until August 2020 and as well as the former Communist Party Chief of Wuhan, capital of Hubei province.
 Prior to that Miao was President of Dongfeng Motor, China's then second biggest carmaker.
 He was credited with rescuing Dongfeng from near bankruptcy and turning it into a profitable company.

 Career

 Miao Wei is a native of Beijing.
 Beginning to 1974 he worked as a rusticated youth in rural Feixi County of Anhui province.
-After the Cultural Revolution he was admitted to Hefei University of Technology in 1978, where he studied at the department of the internal combustion engine, graduating in 1982.
+After the Cultural Revolution he was admitted to Hefei University of Technology in 1978, where he studied at the department of the industrial engineering, graduating in 1982.
 He joined the Chinese Communist Party in September 1984.